 One of my favorite ways to enjoy fall in Minnesota is a trip to the Apple Orchard.
 Minnesotans really know how to do it right; petting zoos, corn mazes, tractor rides, and a lot of apple-centric treats.
 Many apple orchards welcome dogs, which makes it a great way to include the whole family!

 If you choose to bring your dog with you to the apple orchard, be sure to review these seven tips to keep your furry family member safe:

-- We hope you and your family enjoy apple picking season!
-If you experience a pet emergency during your apple orchard adventure and your family veterinarian is unavailable, please do not hesitate to call us at (651) 501-3766 for our Oakdale clinic or (651) 293-1800 for our St. Paul clinic.
-Both clinics are open 24/7, every day of the year!
+We hope you and your family enjoy apple picking season!
+If you experience a pet emergency during your apple orchard adventure and your family veterinarian is unavailable, Animal Emergency & Referral Center of Minnesota is open 24/7, every day of the year!